ckkok/gts-tools/is-sg-phone-number-valid/README.md

 Note that once the artifact is built, the actual deployment and configuration steps, e.g. Terraform / AWS Console / Cloudformation are left to the user's choice.

+## Testing and Code Coverage

+Run `mvn verify` to run tests and generate code coverage reports.

 ### Remarks

 - Phone numbers are masked to show only the last 4 digits in logs within the lambda if they are logged out.